gqmaguirejr/DiVA-tools/README.md

 Finished reading extra ORCID info

 ```
-Note that the above run of the program (which pruposely returns after processing the extra ORCID information) gave me:
+Note that the above run of the program (which purposely returns after processing the extra ORCID information) gave me:
 KTHIDs for two users that I did not have:
     for id=u1cmhq5l and orcid=0000-0002-3937-9359, found user=⚠⚠277
     for id=u1wab1qn and orcid=0000-0002-5050-5176, found user=⚠⚠280